“Customer engagement is the degree and depth of BRAND- FOCUSSED interactions a customer chooses to perform.” The Smile Team

 The value of engaging your customer at all touchpoints of the customer journey cannot be stressed enough.
 Research by Gallop shows that a fully-engaged customer represents 23% more revenue than average.
 An engaged customer is more likely to buy from your brand, offer feedback, and develop loyalty towards the brand.
 Companies can increase cross-sell by sending out personalized offers, drive- up revenues, and increase order sizes by having a comprehensive customer engagement strategy in place.
 In fact, 44% of customers claim that they are more likely to return to businesses that offer them a personalized experience.

 There are no uniform strategies to engage your Customer- what works for one restaurant may not work for another.
 However, by analyzing all touch points and looking at the ways in which your customers engage with your business at these touchpoints, you can optimize the communication you send out at each of these stages.

-Here are a few online and offline strategies which you can use to boost engagement with your restaurant’s customers.
+Here are a few online and offline strategies that you can use to Boost Customer Engagement for your Restaurant.